samtron1412/docs/it-term.md

   mathematics (a subject study in both mathematics and computer science)
 - The word automata (the plural of automaton) comes from the Greek word, which means "self-acting."

+### Abstract Machine

+An abstract machine, also called an abstract computer, is a theoretical model of a computer hardware or software system used in automata theory.

+### Turing Machine

+A Turing machine is an abstract machine that manipulates symbols on a strip of tape according to a table of rules; to be more exact, it is a mathematical model of computation that defines such a device.
+- Giving any computer algorithm, a Turing machine can be constructed that is capable of simulating that algorithm's logic.

+### Pushdown Automaton

+### Finite-state Machine

+### Combinational Logic